incognito10100/SynShapeImg/README.md

 - Compiles a list of file paths and labels.
 - Saves this information into a CSV file for easy use in machine learning tasks.

-### 7. **Generate Unseen Dataset**

-The code segment for generating an unseen dataset follows a similar structure to the primary dataset generation:

-- **Parameters**: It uses a different output directory and adjusts the parameters for the unseen images.
-- **Image Generation**: Shapes are created with slightly different sizes or positions to simulate unseen data variations.
-- **CSV Creation**: Labels are created for the unseen images in the same manner as for the primary dataset.